anilzen/MathQuantum/content/fellowship/highschool.md

 ---
 ## Benefits

-High school fellowships are offered during summer and consist of a ~2-week online program of matha and quantum information science lectures, seminars, professional development workshops, hands-on activities, discussions, and a mini-project.
+High school fellowships are offered during summer to about 10 students, who will participate together as a cohort.
+Fellowships consist of a ~2-week online program of math and quantum information science lectures, seminars, professional development workshops, hands-on activities, discussions, and a mini-project.

 As an example, the 2024 program is [here](https://docs.google.com/document/d/1y50173t50i2ffP0t6ayVF-i8LPtx5tAeYdGLXLf6Ex8/edit?usp=sharing).